kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Configuration.md

 Based on my analysis of the codebase, I can identify several configurable parameters that can be set through OpenHAB configuration files.
 Here's a comprehensive list:

 1. **Core Configuration Parameters** (in `config.xml`):
-   - `port`: The port number the HomeKit integration listens on (default: 9124)
+   - `port`: The port number the Homekit integration listens on (default: 9124)
    - `pin`: The pairing PIN in format ###-##-### (default: 031-45-154)
-   - `networkInterface`: Optional IP address of the network interface to expose HomeKit on
+   - `networkInterface`: Optional IP address of the network interface to expose Homekit on

 2. **Thermostat Configuration Parameters**:
    - `useFahrenheitTemperature`: Boolean to use Fahrenheit instead of Celsius (default: false)